 After 30 years of anarchy, inflation, and reparation

-they left the field clear for the extremist moneymakers.
+the industrialists left the field clear for the extremist moneymakers.

 Glyphosate, coal, diesel engine, aircraft/ship emissions, and pylons.

 Man is like a cell in the planetary organism,